kalebabram/GRUMPS/README.md

 `grumps` is installable from conda, pip or from source.

-The best installation option for `grumps` is conda within a new environment.
+The best installation method for `grumps` is conda within a new environment.

 ### Installing from conda
 #### Creating a new environment